Legend of Trentren Vilu and Caicai Vilu: Myth

 Humans invoked the help of Trentren, who saw that both humans and animals were desperate.
 By order of her father, she was the one who had to provide them with wisdom and protection, so she decided to help humanity.
-She helped the people and the animals to escape by raising them on her back and taking them to the hills; and she transformed those who were trapped by the waters into birds, so they could escape by flying; those who were drowning into fish and marine mammals (one of them being the origin of the cahuelche (talking dolphin)), and those who had already drowned into sumpall (Mapuche mermen and mermaids).
+She helped the people and the animals to escape by raising them on her back and taking them to the hills; and she transformed those who were trapped by the waters into birds, so they could escape by flying; those who were drowning into fish and marine mammals (one of them being the origin of the cahuelche or talking dolphin), and those who had already drowned into sumpall (Mapuche mermen and mermaids).
 Those who were immobilized by the terror they felt, were transformed into mankial (petrified).
 But as the sea continued to rise, Trentren had to order the hills to increase in height to counteract the power of Caicai.
 Angry, Caicai began to fight against Trentren in a titanic battle that lasted a long time, until both snakes were tired.
-Caicai was partially defeated as he wasn't able to flood all the land, however, the waters did not return completely to their old level, giving Chile its current geography.
+Caicai was partially defeated as he was not able to flood all the land; however, the waters did not return completely to their old level, giving Chile its current geography.

 According to Chiloé tradition, Caicai was satisfied with the portion of land that he had managed to flood, and delegated his functions pertaining to the sea to the great Millalobo.